 You can choose to remain anonymous to any children and parents, but European Sperm Bank should know you.

-A donor child of an open donor is entitled to receive non-identifying information about their donor when they reach age 16 and identifying information about their donor from the age of 18.
+A donor child of an ID release donor is entitled to receive non-identifying information about their donor when they reach age 16 and identifying information about their donor from the age of 18.

 No, your identity is protected with us.
 Nor does your regular medical record state that you are a donor.
 All contact takes place directly between you and us.

 Becoming a sperm donor

 Fill in our online application form to book your first appointment.

 You can donate in Copenhagen, Lyngby, Aarhus and Aalborg.

 You can donate every 48 hours from your last ejaculation.